 Children are tempted to try the drug as claims that it will offer positive effects, helping them fit in socially or make them more “cool.”
 The drug is very cheap, about $2 per hit, again, making it accessible to kids.
 The effects of the drug include a sense of euphoria, disorientation, lethargic, and feelings of hunger and thirst.
 Cheese can cause death by depressing the cardiovascular system to the point that heart and respiratory rates plummet and cease to function.
-The Tylenol can cause major liver damage as well.
+Overdose risk is increased if the teen also uses alcohol with the cheese heroin.
+A child can die after just one hit of cheese heroin.
+In addition, the Tylenol can cause major liver damage as well.

 Warning Signs of Cheese Heroin Abuse

 Being that cheese is like heroin, the warning signs that it is being abused are basically the same.
 Signs of heroin abuse include:

 - Lack of motivation

 - Secretive behavior, new peer group